Sashimi: Safety

-As a raw food, consuming sashimi can result in foodborne illness when bacteria or parasites are present; for example, anisakiasis is a disease caused by the accidental ingestion of larval nematodes in the family Anisakidae, primarily Anisakis simplex but also Pseudoterranova decipiens.
+As a raw food, consuming sashimi can result in foodborne illness when bacteria or parasites are present.
+For example, anisakiasis is a disease that is caused by the accidental ingestion of larval nematodes in the family Anisakidae, primarily Anisakis simplex, but also Pseudoterranova decipiens.
 In addition, incorrectly prepared fugu fish may contain tetrodotoxin, a potent neurotoxin.

 Another type of foodborne illness that could occur after consuming tainted sashimi is diphyllobothriasis.
-This disease is an infection within the intestines that occurs when the tapeworm Diphyllobothrium latum is consumed.
+This disease is an intestinal infection from consuming the tapeworm Diphyllobothrium latum.
 Common fish such as trout, salmon, pike, and sea bass harbor this parasitic larva in their muscles.
-Since the innovation of the chilled transport system paired with the salmon and trout consumption, an increasing number of cases have been recorded annually in northern Japan due to the spread of this disease.
+Since the innovation of the chilled transport system, paired with the increased consumption of salmon and trout, an increasing number of cases have been recorded annually in northern Japan due to the spread of this disease.

 Traditionally, fish that spend at least part of their lives in brackish or fresh water were considered unsuitable for sashimi because of the possibility of parasites.
 For example, salmon, an anadromous fish, is not traditionally eaten straight out of the river.
-A study in Seattle, Washington, showed that all wild salmon had roundworm larvae capable of infecting people, while farm-raised salmon did not have any roundworm larvae.
+A study in Seattle, Washington showed that all wild salmon had roundworm larvae that are capable of infecting people, while farm-raised salmon did not have any roundworm larvae.
 However, a study commissioned by the Pew Foundation found that total organic contaminants were consistently and significantly more concentrated in the farmed salmon as a group than in wild salmon.